Choosing the right DNA testing method: Genotyping vs sequencing explained

 Low pass sequencing is a form of whole genome sequencing, but on average every base is covered by less than one sequencing read.
 In theory, statistical tools can be applied to piece together the missing sequence, making the data comparable to genotyping arrays, but with no need to pre-select positions to test.
 However, it is in no way a replacement for whole genome sequencing or exome sequencing.

-Long read sequencing is a very exciting form of whole genome sequencing that reads very long stretches of DNA – sometimes tens of thousands of bases at a time, in contrast with the more commonly used short read sequencing.
+Long read sequencing represents a technically significant advance in whole genome sequencing that reads very long stretches of DNA – sometimes tens of thousands of bases at a time, in contrast with the more commonly used short read sequencing.
 One big advantage of long read sequencing is that it can help to better detect deletions and duplications in DNA, which can be the cause of severe genetic conditions, as well as more subtle variations in traits or disease risk.

 Another advantage of long read sequencing is that some technologies get information about methylation (the modifications to the DNA bases, sometimes referred to as ‘epigenetics’) at the same time as the DNA.
-Long read whole genome sequencing is still more expensive than short read sequencing, but the cost of long read sequencing is likely to continue to drop, and more uses of the technology will emerge.
+Long read whole genome sequencing remains cost-prohibitive for most clinical programs at present, but as costs decline, its ability to resolve structural variants and capture epigenetic data simultaneously makes it increasingly relevant to studies where standard short-read methods have demonstrated eligibility confirmation gaps.